Coffee roaster¥¥Daily 09:00-18:00Public cafe

 How they serve: Pour over, Espresso, Cocktail bar evenings

-Koffee Mameya in Tokyo's Omotesando is the bean specialist counter behind a wooden door, with 15 to 25 roasts curated from Japanese and international roasters.
+Koffee Mameya in Tokyo's Omotesando is a bean specialist counter behind a wooden door, with 15 to 25 roasts from Japanese and global roasters.

 Tip: There is no menu; the barista asks what you like and matches you to a bean.
 Plan 15 minutes for the conversation.